lloydstubber/my-wsl-setup/README.md

-### Install Node Version Manager
+### Install N (alternative to Node Version Manager)
-- Follow the instructions [here](https://gist.github.com/micahgodbolt/8b9a338c8bab7bc147975646ea20826c) which will get you running on Node/npm and can easily roll-back versions to suit.
+- My shell was running slow with nvm so I switched to [n](https://github.com/mklement0/n-install).
+Just install it with their curl command and if n doesn't work as a command on zsh, it would have installed it's path into your ~/.bashrc so just copy it over to your ~/.zshrc.